mohamedsayed18/Robot_Dog/README.md

 7- python script to publish <br/>
 7- writing a good readme <br/>

 ### References
 book: Ros robotics by examples <br/>

+### draft
+* Do work in a separate branch, make pull request (PR) and put link to PR in the moodle.
+Let’s agreed to merge PR only after my review-grading.
+* Add a camera sensor to one of your movable link.
+* Implement a publisher that moves the link with a camera
+* Implement a subscriber that saves images from a camera to files (the name should increment like pic1.png pic2.png etc).
+* Add launch file to run all needed nodes.
+* Make small video showing that all is working, not more than 20 sec.

+### TODO
+make a head for my dog to attach the camera